Skip to main content

 State student-data laws.

 We adhere to the substantive privacy principles of state student-data laws including SOPIPA (California Bus. & Prof. Code 22584), AB 1584 (California Education Code 49073.1), and New York Education Law §2-d.
 State-specific attestations — including the New York §2-d Parents’ Bill of Rights and supplemental information disclosures — are issued upon district request as part of the contracting process.
 ClassLens additionally completes vendor security questionnaires for state and district frameworks (including Texas TX-RAMP-aligned questionnaires) on request.
-ClassLens is built on the SDPC National Data Privacy Agreement (NDPA) framework; vendor-side exhibits A through H are drafted and ready to execute with an originating LEA.
+ClassLens is built on the SDPC National Data Privacy Agreement (NDPA) framework; vendor-side exhibits are drafted and ready to execute with an originating LEA, including the Exhibit E General Offer of Privacy Terms.

 Engineering practices.